ldosen/Shiftease/README.md

 ## COMP 330 Project 3

 **Requirements**
+# 1 Introduction
-## Purpose
+## 1.1 Purpose
-* Our purpose for ShiftEase is
+* Our purpose for ShiftEase is to make the painstacking process of creating schedules easier and more efficient.

-## Intended Audience and Reading Suggestions
+## 1.3 Intended Audience and Reading Suggestions
 * Our intended audience for ShiftEase is employees who need help in scheduling their meetings and managers who need to create the schedule.

-*
+## 1.4 Product Scope
+# 2 Overall Description
 Front-End

 - Login view